Suor/battle-brothers-mods/autopilot/README.md

 - throw grenades, holy water, acid
 - use poison, bandages
 - taunt
-- use any active skills from other mods, i.e. Sprint from Reforged, which are not used by enemy military
+- use any active skills from other mods, unless mentioned lower, i.e. Sprint from Reforged, which are not used by enemy military
 - use custom weapon skills that are not used by enemies

 The last two points might be fixed easy enough if there are behaviors in that mod.
 So contact me to add those to autopilot agent.